Pre-departure and Arrival

 Please note that due to COVID-19 there are additional requirements in place for any students planning to travel to Canada for the upcoming term.

-All courses and support programming will be delivered online for the January 2021 term.
-If you decide to travel to Canada, the below will provide you with some more information about current requirements and protocols.
+All courses and support programming will be delivered online for the January and May 2021 terms.
+If you decide to travel to Canada, the below will provide you with more information about current requirements and protocols.
+If you are arriving to Canada by Air we encourage you to refer to the Government of Canada website for the latest updates on entering Canada during COVID-19.

 Current Government of Canada regulations require that anyone arriving from outside of Canada must self-quarantine for 14 days.

-Students who are coming to Canada must complete the following steps:
+Students who are coming to Canada by air must complete the following steps:

 1. Read the RUIC International Student Travel Guide and follow the steps it outlines.

 2. Complete the RUIC Student Self-Isolation Questionnaire a minimum of 10 days prior to travelling.